core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Replay Protection {#ssec-replay-protection}

-As in OSCORE {{RFC8613}}, also Group OSCORE relies on sender sequence numbers included in the COSE message field 'Partial IV' and used to build AEAD nonces.
+As in OSCORE {{RFC8613}}, also Group OSCORE relies on Sender Sequence Numbers included in the COSE message field 'Partial IV' and used to build AEAD nonces.

 Note that the Partial IV of an endpoint does not necessarily grow monotonically.
 For instance, upon exhaustion of the endpoint Sender Sequence Number, the Partial IV also gets exhausted.
 As discussed in {{sec-group-re-join}}, this results either in the endpoint being individually rekeyed and getting a new Sender ID, or in the establishment of a new Security Context in the group.
 Therefore, uniqueness of (key, nonce) pairs (see {{ssec-key-nonce-uniqueness}}) is preserved also when a new Security Context is established.

 Since one-to-many communication such as multicast usually involves unreliable transports, the simplification of the Replay Window to a size of 1 suggested in Section 7.4 of {{RFC8613}} is not viable with Group OSCORE, unless exchanges in the group rely only on unicast messages.

 As discussed in {{sec-synch-seq-num}}, a Replay Window may be initialized as not valid, following the loss of mutable Security Context {{ssec-loss-mutable-context}}.
-In particular, {{ssec-loss-mutable-context-total}} and {{ssec-loss-mutable-context-total}} define measures that endpoints need to take in such a situation, before resuming to accept incoming messages from other group members.
+In particular, {{ssec-loss-mutable-context-total}} and {{ssec-loss-mutable-context-overflow}} define measures that endpoints need to take in such a situation, before resuming to accept incoming messages from other group members.

 ## Message Freshness {#ssec-seccons-freshness}

-As discussed in {{sec-freshness}}, a server may not be able to assert whether an incoming request is fresh, in case it does not have or has lost synchronization with the client's Sender Sequence Numbers.
+As discussed in {{sec-freshness}}, a server may not be able to assert whether an incoming request is fresh, in case it does not have or has lost synchronization with the client's Sender Sequence Number.

 If freshness is relevant for the application, the server may (re-)synchronize with the client's Sender Sequence Number at any time, by using the approach described in {{sec-synch-challenge-response}} and based on the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}}, as a variant of the approach defined in Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE.

 ## Client Aliveness {#ssec-client-aliveness}

-Building on Section 12.5 of {{RFC8613}}, a server may use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request, by using the approach described in {{sec-synch-challenge-response}}.
+Building on Section 12.5 of {{RFC8613}}, a server may use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request, by using the approach described in {{sec-synch-challenge-response}} of this specification.

 ## Cryptographic Considerations {#ssec-crypto-considerations}